-Next step.
-You need to book your accommodation in each city (somewhere centrally located with free breakfast is always a plus).
+Next step, you need to book your accommodation in each city.
 When it comes to solo travel, hostels are the best place to stay.
 Every backpacker will tell you the same thing - read our hostels V hotel debate here .
 And it’s not just because a bed in a hostel dorm room is cheap.
 Sure, that has something to do with it but for us, it’s all about the experience.
-We’ve rounded up 9 amazing benefits of staying in hostels when travelling solo…
+We’ve rounded up 8 amazing benefits of staying in hostels when travelling solo…

 Need a hostel in Europe?
 Check out

 One of the biggest fears solo travellers have is getting lonely on the road.
 But trust us, if you stay in hostels you’re guaranteed to meet people from all over the world - and you’ll probably end up making some really good friends.
 Not only will hostels allow you to meet other solo travellers but you’ll also find yourself chatting to bigger groups of friends and the amazing hostel staff members.

 So, how do you just become friends with a random person?
 You’ll probably find that if you hang out at the hostel bar, other backpackers will approach you first.
 Or sometimes it’s just a matter of plucking up the courage to introduce yourself and a conversation can blossom from there.
 Before you know it, you’ll be invited to join their pub crawl and will end up sightseeing with them the next day.
 There’s such a sociable, family atmosphere in hostels where many other people are in the same boat as you.

 You can still get your privacy